kaedub/Shai-Hulud-2.0-Checker/README.md

 Is your `yarn.lock` hiding a sandworm?
 This tiny script sniffs npm publish timestamps to spot versions released after a cutoff (the Shai Hulud 2.0 window).
 No spice required.

-Human Disclaimer: Other than this message, this is 100% AI slop so the code is very unreadable.

 ### TL;DR

 - Checks each `package@version` in your `yarn.lock`